 SBI PO Prelims Exam Pattern

-Preliminary exam consists of 100 objective-type questions to be solved in a time duration of 60 minutes.
+The preliminary exam consists of 100 objective-type questions to be solved in a time duration of 60 minutes.
 Go through the table below to get section-wise data:

 Sectional Weightage in SBI PO Prelims